textiles-lab/knitout/README.md

 The specification cannot evolve without your help.
 If you have suggestions, comments, or revisions please don't hesitate to add them to the [Issues](https://github.com/textiles-lab/knitout/issues) page.
+To contact the authors directly, send e-mail to knitout-feedback@cs.cmu.edu .